DaByte/Triumphus/README.md

 ## Building

-In order to run `build.lua`, you'll need two things:

-- A Lua interpreter
-- The LuaFileSystem module
+Triumphus is executed by running `build.lua`.
+This requires a Lua interpreter and the LuaFileSystem module, which can be obtained from LuaRocks.

 ## License